laurentf/apictive/README.md

 **GET** /image/transform/**@operations**?img=YOUR_URL

-The operations param generally looks like something like
+The operations param can be something like...

 /rotate,60|crop,100,100|sepia

 /pixel,20|bright,20|hflip

-I am sure if you want to try it you'll understand the following expression (it'll help you to define @parameters depending on your need)
+I am sure if you really want to use it it you'll understand the following expression (it'll help you to define @parameters depending on your needs)

  $pattern = '/(resize,(\d)*,(\d)*,(crop|d),(enlarge|d)|pixel,(\d)*|bright,(-|)(\d)*|contrast,(-|)(\d)*|rotate,(\d)*|smooth,(-|)(\d)*|vflip|hflip|invert|grey|sepia|emboss|sketch|blur,(selective|d))/im';